Supercomputing Challenge Scholarships

-- A letter from the Project Mentor and/or other team members may also provide
+- A letter from the Project Mentor and/or other team members may also

-the team effort.
+to the team effort.

 - A scanned transcript

-- Please include information as to what college you plan to attend, if that is
+- Please include information as to what college you plan to attend, if that

-registered with the Challenge will be notified by email of the steps in
+and Project Evaluation presentations) will be notified by email of the steps in

 the online process.